-If there has been a power interruption, the Display will show 0.
+If there has been a power interruption, the Display will show "0".
 Reset the clock.
-(See page 11.)
+(See page 10.)

-2. If you need assistance\...

-Call Whirlpool COOL-LINE® service assistance telephone number.
+2. If you need assistance...
+Call Whirlpool Consumer Assistance Center telephone number.
 Dial free from anywhere in the U.S.:

 and talk with one of our trained consultants.
 The consultant can instruct you in how to obtain satisfactory operation from your appliance, or if service is necessary, recommend a qualified service company in your area.